 Jazz and Blues Music

 At the same time as the earliest film music became available; Jazz became the dominant form of music for huge swathes of America.
 Primarily listened to amongst the black community, Jazz was an entirely different style of music to classical music.
 It leaned heavily on atypical instruments, with brass being a massive part of jazz.
 The music was designed to be played for small ensembles, which would play in bars – it was dance music for the working class and black class (as blacks were a different class back then.)
 Jazz relied on self-taught musicians for the most part, and was original in that seventh chords and atypical tempos were used.
 Louis Armh2 became popular during the big band era, and had a be-bop style.
 Perhaps the most talented of Jazz musicians was John Coltrane, a saxophonist who originated in more traditional jazz styles and later expanded into more esoteric forms of music as his skill grew.
 He was considered the first “virtuoso” jazz musician.

 Out of jazz and Negro spirituals, blues music arose.
 Blues music was the first guitar driven music, and would later pave the way for rock and roll, and later pop music in general.
 Blues music uses a standard 12 bar structure, as well as its own scale – the pentatonic major, or the blues scale.

 Popular music arose from blues.
 Rock and roll took the structure of blues music and used simple chord constructions to create simple yet catchy tunes.
 This movement began in the US, but was quickly superseded by The British Invasion , where The Beatles, The Who and The Rolling Stones and associate acts made rock music hugely popular – to the point where it was a global business.
 Now popular music has many genres and spans the whole globe, being an industry worth hundreds of billions of dollars.
-Find out how to stream movies, television and music with a new service provider at an very reasonable price.
+Find out how to stream movies, television and music with the right Internet service provider at a very reasonable price.